x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 > ```

-You see that here is referred to as **the /bin vs /usr/bin split**, that we may call by the name of **split-usr**, but it would not be entirely correct.
+You see that here is referred to as **the /bin vs /usr/bin split**, which we may call by the name of **split-usr**, but it would not be entirely correct.

-The term **split-usr** as used today, has a different meaning than the one used in this article and it probably has to do with the necessity of providing more distinction in the possible structure of a system in regard of its use of /usr (check [glossary](#glossary)).
+The term **split-usr** as used today, has a different meaning than the one used in this article and it probably has to do with the necessity of providing more distinction in the possible structure of a system in regard to its use of /usr (check [glossary](#glossary)).
 It has to be said that this mail also comes from more than 10 years ago, while the pains of the upgrade, reorganizations, implementations,... are much more